Photo by rawpixel/Unsplash

 I ask you: Is there anything worse than having an amazing trip with your favorite people, only to realize at the end that you still have to tally everything up and see who owes what?
 Fortunately, both Travefy and Prava have additional group financial features, but these other apps can also help:

 If you’re staying in a hotel, you’ll probably end up eating out for most meals, so don’t forget to book restaurant reservations in advance (and be sure to do as Hentschel recommends and get in on that group-rate dinner).
-But if you’re taking the rental route, you can cook up big, fun group meals—which is one of the reasons Yasmin Fahr, food and travel writer and founder of the travel membership club LokaPack, loves the homesharing option.
+But if you’re taking the rental route, you can cook up big, fun group meals—which is one of the reasons Yasmin Fahr, food and travel writer and founder of the hospitality consulting service LokaPack, loves the homesharing option.
 “Cooking adds a nice element to your experience.
 You make a nice cocktail, chop some vegetables together, and talk.
 I love how food fosters a sense of community and brings everyone together,” she says.

 Of course, cooking for a large group is easier said than done.
 Fahr’s advice: Make one grocery run at the beginning of the trip for basic stuff—think eggs, bread and jam, and good cheese, for starters—and then go local for the rest.
 “When I was in Deauville, France, for a group trip, we went to this incredible farmers’ market and picked up fresh scallops and prawns.
 Then we made cioppino, a tomato-based fish stew, and paired it with local crusty bread.
 It was so much fun to use what was from that region and make our own thing out of it,” she recalls.